dharryc/hhDungeon/README.md

 - currentPlayer : Player
 - currentRoom : Room
 - roomsExplored : int // set to zero at each floor
+- MaxRooms : int // set to x at each floor

 Methods:
 - saveGame(Player currentPlayer) : void